 The welfare state is Mommy.
 And the bigger her welfare state, the more play will decline and with it our intelligence, and along with it will go innovation, and fun, and excitement, and adventure.
 What a life, if you can call it a life.
 People will go from playing chess to checkers, then finally have problems with "Go Fish."

-Does play, even if it involves risk, stimulate our brains.
-It serve a deeper, more profound function than simple recreation.
-And it is necessary throughout our lives, especially as a baby and a teenager.
-All societies are damaged when Mommy takes over, because our brains go plop right out of our heads.
-It's too risky otherwise.
+Does play, even if it involves risk, actually stimulate our brains?
+Does it serve a deeper, more profound function than simple recreation?
+Is it necessary throughout our lives, especially as a baby and a teenager?
+Are all societies damaged when Mommy takes over, because our brains go plop right out of our heads?
+Myself, I think so.